brownd1978/REve/README.md

 # Development

-This code is still under development by the Mu2e Analysis Tools Group: Sophie Middleton, Andy Edmonds and Namitha Chitraseemadam.
+This code is still under development by the Mu2e Analysis Tools Group.
+The development team current consists of Sophie Middleton, Andy Edmonds and Namitha Chithiraseemadam.
 Please contact us to contribute.